TheBoxyBear/charttools/README.md

 - Local events

 ## Chords and notes
 A chord is a set of notes played at the same time.
 All supported instruments use the generic version of the Chord class where the generic type defines the type of notes contained.
-The note types are the same as the types of instruments as listed above in the previous section.
-Each note in a chord must be a different fret/pad and each chord in a track must have a unique position.
-Trying to add a duplicate note or chord will overwrite the existing one.
+The note types are the same as the types of instruments as listed in thesection.
 The following adds an orange note to every chord on a track:
 ```c#
 foreach (StandardChord chord in track)
 {